SC delivered verdicts in 215 cases during COVID-19 lockdown

 New Delhi, Apr 27: The Supreme Court heard 593 matters via video-conferencing and delivered judgement in 215 of them in a month during the unprecedented nationwide lockdown.

-As COVID-19 infections spread in the country, the Supreme Court shut its doors to litigants and lawyers on March 23, two days before the lockdown came into force, but opened up to a virtual new way of functioning, albeit with a reduced strength.
+As COVID-19 infections spread in the country, the Supreme Court shut its doors to litigants and lawyers on March 23, two days before the lockdown came into force, but opened up to a virtual new way of functioning, albeit with reduced strength.

 Free COVID-19 testing only for poor: Supreme Court

-In normal times, the Supreme Court dispose of nearly 3,500 cases on an average a month.
+In normal times, the Supreme Court disposes of nearly 3,500 cases on an average a month.

 Two-three benches have been taking up "urgent" matters in virtual courtrooms daily during the lockdown period as compared to up to 16 benches hearing cases in normal times.